Saab 900: Dealer models

 Some Saab dealers made special models.
 Saab Wimbledon made the Sprint and the Sport.
 The Sprint had a special body kit, lower, stiffer springs, and Pirelli Cinturato P7 on 7"x16" wheels.
 It also came with an intercooler, full colour-coding and 3-spoke leather steering wheel.
 The Sport had alloy wheels, full colour-coding and spoilers, uprated suspension, 3-spoke leather steering wheel, Clarion stereo and an electric aerial.
 Heuschmid GmbH offered options such as tuning, intercooler, suspensions tweaking and custom alloy wheels.
 EIA Motors of France made a series of 100 naturally aspirated 16 valve tuned to 158 bhp.
 Lynx Motors in the UK made a short run conversion of the two-door 900 shell to a convertible.
 The Winchester edition was a 4-door slate blue sedan and blue velour interior and wood trims.

-Saab A.I.M of the Netherlands made two special models.
+Saab A.I.M of the Netherlands made two special models; both in an attempt to sell off 8-valve turbos late in the model's life.